-- 1. The purpose of these negotiations is to achieve a new beginning for the totality of relationships within and between the various parts of these islands. - 2.
+- 1. The purpose of these negotiations is to achieve a new beginning for all the people of Northern Ireland [for relationships within Northern Ireland, within the island of Ireland and between the peoples of these islands,] and to agree new institutions and structures to take account of the totality of relationships within and between the various parts of these islands..
+(Comment: Let's have British rather than Irish language for a change.) - 2.
 A new beginning is required because, alongside much that has been positive, constructive and co-operative in these relationships in the past, there has also been much that has been negative and destructive and there have been institutions and structures which have failed to secure consent and allegiance across the community.
+[Although we are here to achieve a new beginning, we are also conscious that there is much in the past for deep regret, and the British Government for its part shares in that regret to the full.]
+(Comment: Let's not start on the back foot!)